 If you’re considering a move to Tennessee, it’s important to understand the pros and cons of living here before you make the dive.
 For some, this Southern state is the perfect place to put down roots—but the difficulties of Tennessee life may make this state a no-go zone for others.

 Where do you come down on life in Tennessee?
-Decide with help from
+Decide with help from Jerry

-that can help you upgrade your
+, the super app that can help you upgrade your car insurance

 in under a minute.
 We’ve curated a list of all the biggest pros and cons of living in Tennessee for your consideration.
+Pro: Incredibly low cost of living

 Tennessee’s low cost of living is one of the best things about living in the state.
-With a cost of living index of 86.2 (compared to the national average of 100), Tennessee is roughly 20% more affordable than most of the country
+With a cost of living index of 86.2 (compared to the national average of 100), Tennessee is roughly 20% more affordable than most of the country.

 The median household income in Tennessee is $56,071 per year, but it’s possible to live on significantly less—especially outside of major cities.
-The average home price in Tennessee in late 2021 was just $253,000, according to data from Zillow, and statewide average rent for a one-bedroom apartment is under $1,000
+The average home price in Tennessee in late 2021 was just $253,000, according to data from Zillow, and statewide average rent for a one-bedroom apartment is under $1,000.

 Car ownership is also more affordable in Tennessee than many other states.
 Tennessee consistently enjoys some of the nation’s lowest gas prices, as much as $.50 per gallon less than the average across all states.
-Because the state only requires drivers to carry liability coverage, the cost of
+Because the state only requires drivers to carry liability coverage, the cost of car insurance in Tennessee is also lower than elsewhere.

 MORE: Everything you need to know about buying a house in Tennessee

-No spam or unwanted phone calls · No long forms
+RECOMMENDEDNo spam or unwanted phone calls · No long forms

 Pro: The holy land of country music

 For music lovers, Tennessee is closer to heaven than anywhere else in the country.
-Bristol, Tennessee is widely recognized as
+Bristol, Tennessee is widely recognized as the birthplace of country

+, and the state capital of Nashville is known as “Music City, USA.”
 There’s no shortage of things for music lovers to do in Tennessee.
-From the
+From the Grand Ole Opry

-Country Music Hall of Fame
+and Country Music Hall of Fame

-Bonnaroo Music and Arts Festival
+in Nashville to the Bonnaroo Music and Arts Festival

 in Manchester, the music never stops flowing.
-And for fans of three of the biggest names in American music history,
+And for fans of three of the biggest names in American music history, Graceland

-,
+, Dollywood

-, and the
+, and the Johnny Cash Museum

+are waiting for you.
 Con: The heat will melt your face off

-It’s time to get real: the low cost of living and musical delights of Tennessee come at a price, and that price is seriously hot and humid summers
+It’s time to get real: the low cost of living and musical delights of Tennessee come at a price, and that price is seriously hot and humid summers.

 If you’re used to Southern temperatures, the heat might not be a huge deterrent—but for anyone from northern climes, living in Tennessee gets mighty hard when summer rolls around.
 We’re talking about an average high temperature of 80 to 85° F in eastern Tennessee and 85 to 90° F in the rest of the state.
 And that’s just the base temperature—high average humidity regularly cranks the heat index up to temperatures approaching 110° F!